Vegoia/vegoia.github.io/_posts/2025-04-11-Boy Mole Fox Horse.md

   sidebar: left
 ---

-The book "The Boy, the Mole, the Fox and the Horse.
-The Animated Story" by Charlie Mackery, published in 2022 by Ebury Press, is the subject of this post.
+The book 'The Boy, the Mole, the Fox and the Horse.
+The Animated Story' by Charlie Mackery, published in 2022 by Ebury Press, is the subject of this post.

 ## The book